orenlenchner/Games/README.md

 The program uses the following libraries: SDL2, OpenGL (GLEW and glm), SDL_TTF (fonts).

-#### Credits ####

-The program uses picopng from lodePNG (http://lodev.org/lodepng/) to load .png files.
-SpriteFont.cpp and SpiteFont.h are open sourced files created by Cristian Zaloj and Benjamin Arnold.

 #### Description ####

 Gun Brawl is a game where the objective is to clear 15 waves of enemies without dying.
 The waves get